 Ukrainian scientist Volodymyr Vernadskyi was the ideological founder of this paradigm.
 We, the scientists-adherents of this concept, continue our work and spread the ideas of sustainable development as much as possible.

 The relevance of these ideas can not be lost – this is the only possible future for mankind.
-The comprehensiveness of the concept closely intertwines strategic priorities and perspectives.
+The concept’s comprehensiveness closely intertwines strategic priorities and perspectives.
 They are all tangible and real.

 Sustainable cities that function thanks to and for the residents are the future we strive for.
 And we need to work on that here and today.